lightvector/KataGo/docs/GTP_Extensions.md

      * Output format is of the form `SYMMETRY <integer 0-7> <key> <value(s)> <key> <value(s)> ...`, possibly with additional whitespace or newlines between any tokens.
 In the case of "all", multiple such outputs of this form are concatenated together.
      * Possible keys are currently
      ```
-     whiteWin (1 float)
+     whiteWin (1 float)  - believed probability that white wins
-     whiteLoss (1 float)
+     whiteLoss (1 float) - believed probability that black wins
-     noResult (1 float)
+     noResult (1 float)  - believed probability of noresult due to triple ko
-     whiteScoreMean (1 float)
+     whiteLead (1 float) - predicted number of points that white is ahead by (this is the preferred score value for user display).
-     whiteScoreMeanSq (1 float)
+     whiteScoreSelfplay (1 float) - predicted mean score that would result from low-playout noisy selfplay (may be biased, Kata isn't fully score-maximizing).
-     whiteLead (1 float)
+     whiteScoreSelfplaySq (1 float) - predicted mean square of score that would result via low-playout noisy selfplay
-     policy (boardXSize * boardYSize floats, including possibly NAN for illegal moves)
+     policy (boardXSize * boardYSize floats, including possibly NAN for illegal moves) - policy distribution for next move
-     whiteOwnership (boardXSize * boardYSize floats)
+     whiteOwnership (boardXSize * boardYSize floats) - predicted ownership by white (from -1 to 1).
      ```
      Any consumers of this data should attempt to be robust to any pattern of whitespace within the output, as well as possibly the future addition of new keys and values.
+The ordering of the keys is also not guaranteed - consumers should be capable of handling any permutation of them.
   * `kata-get-param PARAM`, `kata-set-param PARAM VALUE`
      * Get a parameter or set a parameter to a given value.
      * Currently, the only supported PARAM is `playoutDoublingAdvantage (float)`.
 More may be added later.